-In June 2021, NERL, NATS regulated business, completed a full refinancing of its debt structure.
+In June 2021, NERL, NATS’ regulated business, completed a full refinancing of its debt structure.
 It secured £1.6bn of funding by issuing £750m of unsecured bonds and agreeing £850m of new unsecured bank facilities.
-This enabled the redemption of more expensive secured bonds, in place since 2003, and repayment of existing bank borrowings, including a £380m facility agreed in August 2020 which provided additional liquidity in response to Covid-19.
+This enabled the repayment of more expensive secured bonds in place since 2003 and of existing bank borrowings.
 The refinancing ensures NATS is well placed for a range of recovery outcomes.

 CEO, Martin Rolfe said:

 “The aviation sector appears to be at something of an inflection point now with Covid.
 Air traffic volumes have grown strongly since the start of the 2022, albeit with considerable variability.
 While this has presented challenges across the sector, throughout the pandemic we have retained the essential skills to support the recovery in aviation.
 This was one of our key considerations when assessing available options for cost reductions in response to Covid which were necessary to protect our liquidity.
 Our focus throughout has been ensuring we could safely support traffic regeneration while continuing to protect our employees.